csci3155-f24/video-twisty13/README.md

 Location Permissions:

-"The app dynamically requests location permissions using requestWhenInUseAuthorization."
+"To access location data, our app requests the user's permission dynamically using requestWhenInUseAuthorization().
+It's important to update the Info.plist with NSLocationWhenInUseUsageDescription to explain why the app needs access to their location."

 Distance Calculation:

-"The app calculates total workout distance using location.distance(from: previousLocation)."
+"Beyond speed, our app calculates the total workout distance by tracking the distance between consecutive location updates using location.distance(from: previousLocation).
+This allows users to see how far they've traveled during their workout."
 SwiftUI Integration (4 minutes)

 Dynamic UI with SwiftUI:

-"SwiftUI enables real-time UI updates using state management tools like @StateObject."
+"SwiftUI revolutionizes how we build user interfaces with its declarative syntax.
+It allows us to create dynamic and responsive UIs that update in real-time based on data changes using state management tools like @StateObject."

-Example:
+Example UI Element:

-Walk through the speed display UI in ContentView.swift:
+"Let's look at how we display the speed in our ContentView.swift:"

 Text(String(format: "%.2f mph", locationManager.speed))
     .font(.system(size: 72))